 - The Iowa Commission on Volunteer Service – This site connects you to the State of Iowa and their resources on volunteering.
 If you are an AmeriCorps volunteer, this sight allows you to access information on other AmeriCorps projects around the state.

-- Corporation for Community and National Service – Organization overseeing AmeriCorps, SeniorCorps, & Learn and Serve America.
+- Corporation for National and Community Service – Organization overseeing AmeriCorps, SeniorCorps, & Learn and Serve America.

 - American Red Cross of the Quad Cities